aws/amazon-neptune-jdbc-driver/samples/OPENCYPHER.md

 #### No authentication using Properties

 Instead of having properties set in the connection string, you can also set Properties in order to get a connection.

-[The usage document](../USAGE.md) has a list of settings that can be set in the properties.

 ```java
 import java.sql.*;